 I may earn a commission if you click on links in this post and make a purchase.

 Foraging needs to be done safely.
 There’s no way around this truth.
-Proper identification is key before ingesting or using any wild plant.
+Proper identification is key before touching, ingesting, or using any wild plant.
 But before we can begin using what we find we need to develop a way of life that encourages foraging adventures.
 These tips will help you get started and build a life in which foraging becomes a regular part of the routine.

 Get Outside